thlorenz/doctoc/README.md

 This will update all markdown files in the current directory and all its subdirectories with a table of content that will point at the anchors generated by the markdown parser.
 Doctoc defaults to using the GitHub parser, but other [modes can be specified](#using-doctoc-to-generate-links-compatible-with-other-sites).

 ### Update existing doctoc TOCs effortlessly

 If you already have a TOC inserted by doctoc, it will automatically be updated by running the command (rather than inserting a duplicate toc).
 Doctoc locates the TOC by the `<!-- START doctoc -->` and `<!-- END doctoc -->` comments, so you can also move a generated TOC to any other portion of your document and it will be updated there.

-### Adding toc to a single file
+### Adding toc to individual files

-If you want to convert only a specific file, do:
+If you want to convert only specific files, do:

-    doctoc /path/to/file
+    doctoc /path/to/file [...]

-#### Example
+#### Examples

     doctoc README.md

+    doctoc CONTRIBUTING.md LICENSE.md

+You can use this feature to do more sophisticated things.
+For example, if you have [ack][ack] installed, you could add `<!-- DOCTOC SKIP -->` to specific files and then use

+    ack -L 'DOCTOC SKIP' | xargs doctoc

+to recompile only those files which don't have the DOCTOC SKIP comment.

 ### Using doctoc to generate links compatible with other sites